jiaxin-yuan/semantic_status_annotation/README.md

 ## Data

-Log Production is provided in the repository.
-The remaining can be found in this link:  [logs](https://drive.google.com/file/d/1-6V15CUAsTxVFM2_5H58IBf3HWHEfTIK/view?usp=sharing).
+Log "Production" is provided in the repository.
+The remaining logs can be found in this link:  [logs](https://drive.google.com/file/d/1-6V15CUAsTxVFM2_5H58IBf3HWHEfTIK/view?usp=sharing)

 Each log is annotated in 3 ways.
 - w/o semantics